EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Cipher Suites

-EDHOC cipher suites consist of an ordered set of COSE algorithms: an EDHOC AEAD algorithm, an application AEAD algorithm, an EDHOC HMAC algorithm, an EDHOC ECDH curve, a EDHOC signature algorithm, and an EDHOC signature algorithm curve.
+EDHOC cipher suites consist of an ordered set of COSE algorithms: an EDHOC AEAD algorithm, an EDHOC HMAC algorithm, an EDHOC ECDH curve, a EDHOC signature algorithm, an EDHOC signature algorithm curve, an application AEAD algorithm, and an application HMAC algorithm.
 Each cipher suite is either identified with a pre-defined int label or with an array of labels and values from the COSE Algorithms and Elliptic Curves registries.

 The different methods (singature, static DH, symmetric) use the same cipher suites, but some algorithms are not used in some methods.
 The EDHOC signature algorithm and the EDHOC signature algorithm curve are not used when EDHOC is authenticated with static DH and symmetric keys.

+an application AEAD algorithm,

 ~~~~~~~~~~~
    suite = int / [ 7*7 algs: int / tstr ]